iamsomepeople/project3/README.md

-# This is Joe Tam's portfolio project 3
+# Joe Tam's portfolio project 3

 ## Description
 In previous module, I developed a flask application of a restaurant which provided some simple functions like create an order, assigning staff to handle an order, etc.